In his final match before retiring, Donald Young can win a US Open title with friend Taylor Townsend

 “It’s amazing because it really shows that we’re trending in the right direction," Townsend said.
 "And for me personally, in my experience, seeing that and being able to have the visual representation, to see something that looked like me, that acted like me or that I could relate to in some shape or form, gave that little bit of hope that you could do it, too.”

 Townsend's career has been on the rise since she returned to the tour in 2022 after giving birth to her son.
 She has climbed into the top 50 in singles and is even better in doubles, winning the Wimbledon title in July with Katerina Siniakova.
-They are seeded third in Flushing Meadows and have reached the semifinals.
+They were seeded third in Flushing Meadows but were eliminated with a 7-5, 4-6, 6-3 loss to Kristina Mladenovic and Zhang Shuai on Wednesday in the semifinals.

 Young never reached the level of stardom that some predicted.
 He hasn't won a match on tour since 2021 and doesn't even play on it anymore, having switched to pro pickleball.